| | | |

 The Cable Forward Knit Stitch

-This pattern is for advanced beginners or intermediate knitters, as the cable stitch shown in the hat pattern is a great beginner cable for anyone who has not worked cables before.
+This is a great pattern for advanced beginners or intermediate knitters, as the cable stitch shown in the hat pattern is a perfect beginner cable for anyone who is working cables for the first time.

 The cable stitch used in this pattern is C4F – Cable four forward.